hitthecodelabs/WeatherForecast-LSTM/README.md

 ## Project Structure

-- `general_models.ipynb`: A Jupyter Notebook that contains the main analysis, including data preprocessing, model training, and visualization.
+- `weather_model.ipynb`: A Jupyter Notebook that contains the main analysis, including data preprocessing, model training, and visualization.
-- `weather_module.py`: A Python module that provides functions used in the notebook for data division, model creation, plotting, preprocessing, and forecasting.
+- `utils.py`: A Python module that provides functions used in the notebook for data division, model creation, plotting, preprocessing, and forecasting.

-## `general_models.ipynb`
+## `weather_model.ipynb`

 This Jupyter Notebook contains the core analysis workflow:
 1. Importing necessary libraries.